 Once you're registered for sales tax purposes in New York State, you must file sales and use tax returns quarterly, part-quarterly (monthly), or annually with the department.
 You must file a sales tax return by its due date, even if you have no tax due for the filing period.

 Sales Tax Web File is a fast and easy way to file sales and use tax returns and make payments.
-Quarterly and monthly sales tax filers are required to Web File, as are annual filers beginning with the return due March 20, 2012.
-See E-file mandate information for businesses for more information.
+Sales tax vendors must Web file if they meet all three of the following conditions:

 If you need to know how to file sales tax returns, Tax Bulletin Filing Requirements for Sales and Use Tax Returns (TB-ST-275) explains the filing requirements.
 See also our helpful tax calendar, which outlines dues dates for sales tax and other tax returns.